 The general consensus is that self injury is emotionally unhealthy, but I don't understand how.
 Are there reasons besides religious ones and that it is socially unacceptable?

 Self-injury is when a person intentionally inflicts harm upon themselves as a coping mechanism to deal with emotional distress and pain, anger, shame, frustration, low self-esteem, and sadness.
 This practice is also referred to as self-harm and self-mutilation.
 It comes in many forms, such as cutting or burning the skin, skin picking, and hair pulling.
 Some other forms can include head banging, biting, hitting or punching, and breaking bones.
-The practice is usually done without suicidal intentions, and is instead a mechanism to achieve a temporary release of tension.
-In general, self-injury is perceived as emotionally unhealthy in the medical and psychological communities because it provides very short-term relief at the cost of involving high-risk behaviors that can quickly escalate or cause permanent damage.
+The practice is often done without suicidal intentions and can instead be a mechanism used to achieve a temporary feeling of relief.
+In general, self-injury is perceived as emotionally unhealthy because it may provide very short-term relief from emotional pain, but involves high-risk behaviors that can quickly escalate or cause permanent damage.
 Although people who engage in self-injury may find immediate relief, getting to the root cause of the distress may provide more lasting relief and be more supportive of emotional health.
 Further, self-injury can also physically harm the body, potentially leading to blood loss, infections, injury, and in extreme cases, death.